 But I’ll never be able to “you can do it!”/Pep rally myself into–voila—I’m now Renoir, and being no good at something shouldn’t always bring out the self-esteem protection squad.

 Because mind over matter is bullshit and invalidates the natural sense we have of who we are and what choices are right for us.
 And, unless you’re hurting someone else, it’s perfectly okay to let yourself be who you are.
 It’s perfectly acceptable to say “I’m no good at this,” and not feel like it somehow means you’re giving up on yourself.

 At the end of the movie, Livy and I discussed what our favorite parts were.

-My favorite part is when Thelma, events skewed against her having created a transformation in herself to where she finally feels in control of her own destiny, sits in the passenger seat, and says, “I feel awake.
+My favorite part is when Thelma, events skewed against her having created a transformation in herself to where she finally feels in control of her own destiny, sits in the passenger seat of their convertible watching the rising of early morning, and says, “I feel awake.
 Wide awake.
 I don’t remember ever feeling this awake.
-Everything looks different,” and wind whipping her hair, they course together in their convertible as fugitives through the waking world of red rock.